-It is corn, wheat, and soy free with no artificial flavors or preservatives.
-The size of the kibble is a perfect size for a Dachshund and is easy to chew.
+It is corn, wheat, and soy-free with no artificial flavors or preservatives.
+The size of the kibble is perfect for a Dachshund and is easy to chew.
 The company cold-forms the kibble to help maintain the potency of the ingredients.

 The key benefits of this product are that it supports joint function and mobility and is ideal for dogs with higher energy needs.
-It is made in the U.S.A., so you know that safety and quality are high priorities for this company.
-On the downside, this food has a strong fishy smell that can be overpowering at times and cause your dog to have a strong odor on their breath.
+It is made in the U.S.A., so you know that safety and quality are high priorities of Blue Buffalo.
+On the downside, the Life Protection Formula has a strong fishy smell that can be overpowering and cause your dog to have a strong odor on their breath.

-Wellness dog food offers complete health for small breeds, with an adult formula that contains turkey and oatmeal as the main ingredients.
+Wellness dog food provides complete health for small breeds, with an adult formula that contains turkey and oatmeal as the main ingredients.
 It does not have meat by-products, fillers, or artificial preservatives.
-This dog food focuses on providing enough protein for high-energy dogs, while building strong muscles.
-It contains omega 3 fatty acids and salmon oil to promote skin and coat health.
+It focuses on providing enough protein for high-energy dogs while building strong muscles.
+It contains omega-3 fatty acids and salmon oil to promote skin and coat health.

-We like that it is grain, corn, and soy free, made in the U.S.A., and backed by a Wellness Guarantee.
-There are blueberries for antioxidants and flaxseed that supports digestive health.
-The downside of this product is the shape of the kibble.
-It is triangular shaped, so some dogs have had problems with the food getting caught in their esophagus, which causes them to cough.
+We like that it is grain, corn, and soy-free, made in the U.S.A., and backed by a Wellness Guarantee.
+There are blueberries for antioxidants and flaxseed that support digestive health.
+The downside is the shape of the kibble.
+It is triangular-shaped, so some dogs have had problems with the food getting caught in their esophagus, which causes them to cough.

 This dog food is a more affordable option for small breeds.
-Farm-raised chicken is the main ingredient, along with plenty of brown rice and sweet potatoes to provide whole grains and plenty of nutrients.
+Farm-raised chicken is the main ingredient, along with plenty of brown rice and sweet potatoes, to provide whole grains and nutrients.

 The formula also includes fruit and vegetables and is made from non-GMO ingredients.
-We like that this food helps with digestion in addition to promoting healthy skin and a soft, shiny coat.
+We like that Nutro helps with digestion in addition to promoting healthy skin and a soft, shiny coat.
 Another plus is that the company partners with farmers to source high-quality ingredients and offers a satisfaction guarantee.